 nex.ex seek\nmlz-pass-2sg.m for eternity

 ‘You shall not be sought in eternity.’
-(Harpist song, Theban Tomb 50, ext J)
+(Harpist song, Theban Tomb 50, Text J)

 However, this kind of use is rarely attested and did not generalize.
 It seems to have remained bound to an emphatic context of utterance.
 Thus, the renewal of the negative existential by way of the existential copula does not necessarily give an impulse to a new NEC, when other structural conditions that favour this evolution are lacking.

-The maximal extension of nn > bn as quasi-Standard Negation and the use of nn/bn wn as usual negative existential construction are likely to have coincided at a point in the history of Ancient Egyptian that is not well documented in the preserved sources ection 3.3.
+The maximal extension of nn > bn as quasi-Standard Negation and the use of nn/bn wn as a usual negative existential construction are likely to have coincided at a point in the history of Ancient Egyptian that is not well documented in the preserved sources (see Section 3.3).
 However, the consecutive situation in Late Egyptian attests that this stage, corresponding to a new type A in an ideal NEC, was indeed realized as a concrete step in its development.

-2.6 The emergence of mn rom A to B in Later Egyptian
+2.6 The emergence of mn: From A to B in Later Egyptian

 Phonological fusion happens again in Later Egyptian, the second typologically defined phase in the history of the Egyptian language.
-It thus characterizes a further transition from a type A to a type B, as was already the case in Earlier Egyptian with the reconstructed emergence of nn out of ni wn
+It thus characterizes a further transition from a type A to a type B, as was already the case in Earlier Egyptian with the reconstructed emergence of nn out of ni wn:

 (46)